2025 NASCAR Canada Series

 The 2025 NASCAR Canada Series was the nineteenth season of the Canada Series, the national stock car racing series in Canada sanctioned by NASCAR.
-The season began with a race at Canadian Tire Motorsport Park on May 18 and finished with the race at Autodrome Montmagny Speedway on September 21.
+The season began on May 18 with the Clarington 200 at Canadian Tire Motorsport Park and finished with the XPN 250 at Autodrome Montmagny Speedway on September 21.

 Marc-Antoine Camirand, pictured in 2015, won his third championship after winning five races during the season.

 Marc-Antoine Camirand entered the season as the defending champion.
 In winning the 2025 championship, he became the first back to back champion in series history.